telent/thin-prefork/README.md

 ## API docs

-API docs courtesy of rdoc.info: http://rdoc.info/github/telent/thin-prefork/master/frames
+API docs (which it must be admitted are pretty uninformative) courtesy of rdoc.info: http://rdoc.info/github/telent/thin-prefork/master/frames

+You may be better off using the source for the moment.